Curricular Practical Training

 - Student must maintain continuous enrollment in a course that requires CPT during the entire semester for which CPT is authorized.
 Failure to maintain enrollment in the CPT designated course will result in the termination of the student's CPT work authorization and the student will no longer be permitted to legally work.

-- If you are participating in CPT in your final semester and you will be enrolled less than full-time you must also submit a Reduced Course Load.
+- If you are participating in CPT in your final semester (fall and spring only) and you will be enrolled less than full-time you must also submit a Reduced Course Load.
+(A RCL is not required for summer)

 How to Apply for CPT: